THE ATLANTA MUSIC PROJECT

 To Apply:

-Email the cover letter, resume, and three professional references in PDF format to jobs@atlantamusicproject.org with subject “Music Career Advisor.”
+Email the cover letter, resume, and three professional references in PDF format to jobs@atlantamusicproject.org with subject “Music Career Advisor” no later than May 1, 2026.
 Interviews will be conducted on a rolling basis.

 It is the policy of the Atlanta Music Project not to discriminate against any applicant for employment, or any employee because of age, color, sex, disability, national origin, race, religion, or veteran status.